 \subsection{Stereo Process}

-Motivated by the vast applications of robotics in outdoors, where dynamic objects are presented, we proposed that our STDyn-SLAM system be focused on stereo vision.
-A considerable advantage of this is that the depth estimation from a stereo camera is directly given as a measure of distance.
+Motivated by the vast applications of robotics outdoors, where dynamic objects are presented, we proposed that our STDyn-SLAM system be focused on stereo vision.
+A considerable advantage of this is that the depth estimation from a stereo camera is directly given as a distance measure.
 The process described in this part is depicted in Fig. \ref{fig:stereo_process}, where three main tasks are developed: feature extraction, optical flow, and epipolar geometry.
 Let begin with the former.

-The first step of the stereo process is the acquisition of the left, right, and depth frames from a stereo camera.
-Then, a local feature detector is applied in the stereo pair and in the previous left image.
+The first step of the stereo process is acquiring the left, right, and depth frames from a stereo camera.
+Then, a local feature detector is applied in the stereo pair and the previous left image.
 As a feature detector, we use the Oriented fast and Rotated Brief (ORB) feature detector, which throws the well-known ORB features \cite{6126544}.
 Once the ORB features are found, optical flow and a process using epipolar geometry is conducted.

 To avoid dynamic objects not classified by the neural network (explained in the following subsection), the STDyn-SLAM computes optical flow using the previous and current left frames.
-This step employs a Harris detector to compute the optical flow with its own features different to the ORB ones.
+This step employs a Harris detector to compute the optical flow with its features different from the ORB ones.
 The Harris points pair is discarded if at least one of the points is on the edge corner or close to it.

 From the fundamental matrix, ORB features, and optical flow, we compute the epipolar lines.
 Thus, we can map the matched features from the current left frame into the previous left frame.
 The distance from the corresponding epipolar line to the mapped feature into the past left image determines an inlier or outlier.